lukereding/graphics/README.md

 -------------

-These plots work for my purposes and are designed with the following philosophy in mind:
+#### These plots are designed with the following philosophy in mind:
 * every part of the graph should have a clear purpose
 * show the data, some summary of the data or parameter estimate of interest, and some measure of variability about that estimate
 * clearly label sample sizes